Facebook Reduced Political Content and Replaced It With Something Even More Diabolical

 A few recent examples from my Facebook feed:

 A guy in a group for Ohio kayakers posted a picture of himself kayaking on a serene lake.
 Can you guess what happened next?
 All the Karens came out to berate him for not wearing a life jacket.
-The poor victim of the scolds tried to defend himself by pointing out that he was a championship swimmer in college and besides, he was paddling on still waters.
+The poor victim of the scolds tried to defend himself by pointing out that he was a championship swimmer in college and, besides, he was paddling on still waters.
 That wasn’t enough, of course.
 Others weighed in with stories of the bodies of fallen kayakers being pulled from lakes and rivers.
-My comment on the topic was: “Here’s an idea: how about if we treat people here like the adults we are and trust them to make decisions about their own health and safety.”
+My comment on the topic was: “Here’s an idea: how about if we treat people here like the adults they are and trust them to make the best decisions about their own personal safety.”
 That was met with hostility as well.

-I posted a question to an Instant Pot yogurt group last week after my power went out in the middle of the yogurt cycle.
+I posted a question to an Instant Pot yogurt group last week after my power went out in the middle of the fermentation cycle.
 The post was promptly deleted by the moderator.
 “What have I done wrong?
 Have I unknowingly violated a rule?”
-I asked the moderator in a DM.
-I hadn’t, but because I hadn’t noted in my question how long the power had been out, the post had to be deleted.
+I asked the trigger-happy moderator in a DM.
+I hadn’t, but because I failed to note in my question how long the power had been out, the post had to be deleted.
 Huh?
 Couldn’t someone have just asked that in the comments?
-Nope, that’s a no-no for some reason (that still eludes me).
+Nope, that’s a no-no for some reason.

-In a group for Ohio birdwatchers, someone new to birding posted a picture of her new hummingbird feeder and shared he joy at seeing the magnificent ruby-throated hummingbird for the first time.
-Two comments in someone scolded her for using commercially prepared hummingbird nectar containing red dye.
-Several others also jumped in to scold her about the offending food.
+In a group for Ohio birdwatchers, someone new to birding posted a picture of her hummingbird feeder and shared her joy at seeing the magnificent ruby-throated hummingbird for the first time.
+Two comments into the discussion someone scolded her for using commercially prepared hummingbird nectar containing red dye.
+Several others also jumped in to berate her about the offending food.
 Never mind that there’s never been a scientific study proving that such preparations are harmful to hummingbirds.
 Maybe it’s harmful, maybe it’s not.
 But don’t tell that to the Karens on Facebook.
-They made darned sure that poor lady who was enjoying her sweet little neighborhood hummingbirds would feel guilt and not joy at the sight of the birds.
+They made darned sure that poor lady who was enjoying her sweet little neighborhood hummingbirds felt guilt and not joy at the sight of the birds.

-The worst scolds I’ve seen have been on a Facebook page for people traveling to St. Thomas in the USVI.
+The worst scolds I’ve seen thus far have been on a Facebook page for people traveling to St. Thomas in the USVI.
 I joined the group a couple of months before our trip there hoping to learn about the island and scope out some restaurants and beaches.
 Hoo wee, was that a mistake.
-While there was a lot of helpful information, there are several Debbie Downers who have a habit of taking over the comments section to scold all the “colonizers” and warning visitors to stay away: “We don’t want you here.”
+While there was a lot of helpful information, there are several Debbie Downers in the group who regularly take it upon themselves to screech at all the “colonizers” and warn visitors to stay away: “We don’t want you here.”
 “Keep your diseases on the mainland.”
 They’re like a regular chamber of commerce!

-I’m noticing more and that people are prefacing questions in these groups with “I hope this doesn’t get me banned, but…” or “If this is inappropriate for the group I will understand if it’s deleted…” People are in constant fear of being accused of something or having their posts deleted by aggressive moderators that they feel they must include disclaimers.
+I’m noticing more and that people are prefacing questions in these groups with “I hope this doesn’t get me banned, but…” or “If this is inappropriate for the group I will understand if it’s deleted…” People are so fearful of being accused of something untoward or having their posts deleted by aggressive moderators that they feel they must include disclaimers.

+Can we please just bring back the political fighting?
+At least everyone knew what they were getting into when they commented on a political topic.
+Now, everyone has to walk on eggshells just to ask a question about freaking yogurt because all the rage-filled political commentators have nowhere else to go.
+Facebook has been reduced to a bunch of grumpy old Karens yelling at people to get off their lawns.
+How is that better, Mr. Zuckerberg?